 The Mt.
-Wardle and Mt.
-Verendrye area contains the summer and winter range of the largest mountain goat population in the park.
+Wardle area contains the summer and winter range of the largest mountain goat population in the park.
 Mt.
 Wardle is the only area in the four mountain parks where mountain goats winter at montane elevations.
 The area also contains important grizzly bear and cougar habitats, as well as representative elements of virtually all the ecological zones that occur in the park.
-The area is relatively inaccessible and has no man-made trails or other facilities.
+The area is relatively inaccessible and has very limited human use.